Anti-Slavery and Human Trafficking Statement

 Our Supply Chain

 We source high-quality ingredients and raw materials from many countries around the world, including those places where achieving good workplace standards, environmental protection and sound governance can be complex.
-Nonetheless, we want to ensure that the companies from which we purchase products and services are operating in an ethical and responsible manner and therefore have put in place robust Responsible Sourcing Standards based on The Ethical Trading Initiative (ETI) Base Code, the Fundamental Conventions of the International Labor Organization (ILO), and the United Nations (Ufi) Universal Declaration of Human Rights.
+Nonetheless, we want to ensure that the companies from which we purchase products and services are operating in an ethical and responsible manner and therefore have put in place robust Responsible Sourcing Standards based on The Ethical Trading Initiative (ETI) Base Code, the Fundamental Conventions of the International labor Organization (ILO), and the United Nations (UN) Universal Declaration of Human Rights.

 Our Responsible Sourcing Standards apply to all suppliers providing goods and/or services to Bacardi and encompass what we expect from our suppliers in terms of labour standards, human rights, health and safety, environmental protection and business integrity.
 We seek to gain agreement on, and compliance with, our Responsible Sourcing Standards from all our suppliers.
 They represent minimum standards, and we encourage suppliers to implement even higher standards within their operations.
 In addition, suppliers are expected to promote our Standards to their staff and subcontractors, and are expected to promote and assess compliance with the Responsible Sourcing Standards with their own suppliers.